 Transcripts were independently reviewed by the facilitator and a co-facilitator.
 For each aspect of the DIALOG intervention discussed throughout the groups (e.g. the seven response options, the preferred layout of the software) the researchers summarised the opinions of the participants using verbatim quotes, representing consistency across groups as well as differences of opinions, where applicable.
-These summaries were presented to the wider research team and implications for the software were discussed.
+These summaries were presented to the wider research team and the service user reference group and implications for the software were discussed.
 A final decision on the content, features and preferred interface for the updated DIALOG software was then reached.
-The software was then developed for Apple iOS iPad (see next section in the current chapter) in preparation for using the software in the implementation of the new, extended DIALOG+ intervention (see Chapter 3), to be tested in a RCT (see Chapter 4).
+The software was then developed for Apple iOS iPad (see next section in the current chapter) in preparation for using the software in the implementation of the new, extended DIALOG+ intervention (see Chapter 3), to be tested in a randomised controlled trial (see Chapter 4).

 Results